openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

-To verify that you have enabled the Dash driver in AAPS, if you have checked the box (4), **swipe to the left** from the **Overview** tab, where you will now see an **DASH** tab.If you have not checked the box, you’ll find the DASH tab in the hamburger menu upper left.
+To verify that you have enabled the Dash driver in AAPS, if you have checked the box (4), **swipe to the left** from the **Overview** tab, where you will now see an **DASH** tab.
+If you have not checked the box, you’ll find the DASH tab in the hamburger menu upper left.

 |Enable_Dash_4|